Exeley Journal Of Educational Leadership Policy And Pract

 Editorial Board

-Professor Ann Briggs - Newcastle University, UK
+Professor Emerita Ann Briggs - Newcastle University, UK

 Professor Margaret Grogan - Claremont Graduate University, California, USA